 My super simple pea pesto pasta sauce is made with frozen peas, a generous amount of basil, a little mint, some pine nuts, garlic, oil and lemon.

 Bunging some sun dried tomatoes and spring onions on top lifts it from tasty to delicious, adding a depth of flavour which complements the herbs in the sauce perfectly.

-You need to defrost your peas before you start but, other than that, you just chuck everything into a blender of food processor, press start and whizz it all until it’s smooth!
+No need to defrost your peas before you start, just chuck everything into a blender of food processor, press start and whizz it all until it’s smooth!

 For the Pea Pesto

-- 1 cup fresh basil be generous, squash it in, you can’t really have too much basil!
+- 25 g fresh basil be generous, you can’t really have too much basil!